-The commissioning coordinator shall manage and facilitate the commissioning process, including managing the development and implementation of the commissioning tasks and associated documentation.
-Trained personnel shall execute the tasks and may include appropriate members of the owner's staff, contractors, and design team, as well as independent commissioning professionals.
+The commissioning coordinator must manage the commissioning process, including the development and implementation of the commissioning tasks and associated documents.
+Trained personnel must execute the tasks and may include members of the owner's staff, contractors, design team, and independent commissioning professionals.

-The designated commissioning coordinator may be an independent third-party commissioning professional, a project design team member (e.g. engineer or architect), an owner's engineer, contractor, or specialty sub-contractor.
-Methods of evaluating the designated commissioning coordinator and trained personnel include review of the following:
+The commissioning coordinator may be an independent third-party commissioning professional, a project design team member (e.g. engineer or architect), an owner's engineer, contractor, or specialty sub-contractor.
+Evaluation of the designated commissioning coordinator and trained personnel includes reviewing:

 - Technical knowledge.

-- Relevant experience.
+- Experience.

 - Potential conflict of interest.

 - Professional certifications and training.

 - Communication and organizational skills.

 - Reference and sample work products.

-12.2 Owner's Project Requirements (OPR)
+13.2 Owner's Project Requirements (OPR)